 Is there coffee in Togo?
 Are there coffee shops?
 Yes, there is coffee, and there might be some (non-American) coffee shops… we think a great business venture would be opening a roadside coffee stand like they have here in Alaska… you’d make SO much money (from us, at least).

 Will you live in a hut?
-No. We will be living in a house or apartment near the orphan complex.
-We anticipate bringing most of our household goods with us from Alaska.
+No. We will be living in a house or apartment.
+We anticipate bringing some of our household goods with us from Alaska.
 Our home will be equipped with electricity, running water, etc.

 Will you have a good source of food?
 Yes.
 There are grocery stores and a robust market in Kara that will offer most of what we need and want.
 The capital, Lome, has just about anything our hearts desire… except maybe snow!